Amber Automation Level & Incline Belt Conveyors

 Incline/ Decline Straight Belt Conveyors

 Incline / Decline straight belt conveyors are usually used for moving goods between floors within a building, e.g. onto a mezzanine floor.
 They provide a lower cost alternative to a goods lift often with the added benefit of a higher throughput.
 The use of ‘rough top’ or ‘grip face’ belts enables traction between the elt and the goods to be maintained on a slope.

 Swan Neck Conveyors are essentially incline / decline belt conveyors with a horizontal section at the upper end.
 They are often used a feeders for delivering loose material into a receptacle such as a hopper or silo.
 The horizontal section at the top acts as a bridge over obstructions like the support structure or side frame of the receptacle.

 Curved and Spiral Belt Conveyors

-Belt curves, often called belt bends, convey products around corners while maintaining product spacing and orientation.
+Belt curves, often called belt curves, convey products around corners while maintaining product spacing and orientation.
 Spiral belt curves, as the name suggests, do the same while also changing the elevation of the product.
 This can be very useful where there is limited space in a building because the footprint of a spiral belt conveyor is usually less than that of an incline/decline straight conveyor.